get2abhi/raspi_ip_address_telegram_bot/README.md

 ## Running the bot

-1. Start chatting with your new bot by sending some message
+1. Start chatting with your new bot by sending some message.
+2. Make sure the path to the log file exists in line 4 of myipaddress.py
-2. Just run the bot with `python myipaddress.py` and you should be getting the ip address of the raspi<br><br>
+3. Just run the bot with `python myipaddress.py` and you should be getting the ip address of the raspi<br><br>
 `Hey Dude.
 My new IP Address is 192.168.1.111`

 ## Putting the script on boot

 1. Open Crontab using `crontab -e`
-2. Add an entry at the bottom like this
+2. Add an entry at the bottom like this (Make sure the script exists on the path)

-`@reboot sleep 60 && python dev/scripts/myipaddress.py &`
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`@reboot sleep 60 && python dev/scripts/myipaddress.py &`

 3. Send a test message to the bot everytime when you need the ip address before boot.